OfficeDev/open-xml-docs/docs/what-s-new-in-the-open-xml-sdk.md

 ### Office 2010 Beta only tags

-The Open XML SDK 2.0 classes for Office 2010 *beta only* Open XML tags are deprecated.
-For example, the beta only non-visual properties of **DocumentFormat.OpenXml.Office2010.Drawing.ChartDrawing**, **DocumentFormat.OpenXml.Office2010.Word**, and **DocumentFormat.OpenXml.Office2010.Drawing** have been removed from the Open XML SDK 2.5.
+The Open XML SDK classes for Office 2010 *beta only* Open XML tags are deprecated.
+For example, the beta only non-visual properties of **DocumentFormat.OpenXml.Office2010.Drawing.ChartDrawing**, **DocumentFormat.OpenXml.Office2010.Word**, and **DocumentFormat.OpenXml.Office2010.Drawing** have been removed from the Open XML SDK.